taichi-dev/taichi/docs/layout.rst

     ti.root.dense(ti.i, N).place(pos, vel)

-Then ``vel[i]`` is placed right next to ``pos[i]``, this can increases the cache-hit rate and therefore increases performance.
+Then ``vel[i]`` is placed right next to ``pos[i]``, this can increase the cache-hit rate and therefore increase the performance.

 Flat layouts versus blocked layouts
 -------------------------

-By default, when allocating a ``ti.var`` , it follows the most naive data layout
+By default, when allocating a ``ti.var``, it follows the simplest data layout.

 .. code-block:: python

   val = ti.var(ti.f32, shape=(32, 64, 128))
   # C++ equivalent: float val[32][64][128]

-However, oftentimes this data layout is suboptimal for computer graphics tasks.
+However, at times this data layout can be suboptimal for certain types of computer graphics tasks.
 For example, ``val[i, j, k]`` and ``val[i + 1, j, k]`` are very far away (``32 KB``) from each other, and leads to poor access locality under certain computation tasks.
 Specifically, in tasks such as texture trilinear interpolation, the two elements are not even within the same ``4KB`` pages, creating a huge cache/TLB pressure.

 A better layout might be